RepoMix MCP server

 MCP Server Integration

-Run Repomix as a Model Context Protocol (MCP) server to allow AI assistants to directly interact with your codebase:
+Run Repomix as a Model Context Protocol (MCP) server:

 repomix --mcp

-Once you've generated a packed file, upload it to your AI assistant with a prompt like:
+Once you've generated the packed file, send it to an AI tool with a prompt like:

 This file contains all the files in the repository combined into one.